 Dr. Cornelius Adebahr, independent political consultant and analyst in Berlin

 Barbara Mittelhammer, expert for the development of foreign policy dialogue formats

 In order to narrow down and summarise the comprehensive topic of "Germany's role in the world", the initiators and implementing institutes decided to seek advice from proven and recognised experts in the field of foreign policy from the very beginning.
 For the Federal Foreign Office, Sarah Brockmeier and Dr. Cornelius Adebahr conducted the study "Strengthening Citizens' Dialogue on Foreign Policy".
-They thus belong to the circle of those who can provide a comprehensive overview of issues, contexts and special features of foreign policy and have at the same time dealt with citizen participation in this field.
+They thus belonged to the circle of those who were able to provide a comprehensive overview of issues, contexts and special features of foreign policy and had at the same time dealt with citizen participation in this field.

 The advisory team...

 - accompanied and supported the preparatory phase (1st phase)

 - developed an "issue map" to provide an overview of the issues to be discussed